bmsookim/wide-residual-network/README.md

 ## Directions and datasets
 - modelState    : The best model will be saved in this directory
 - datasets      : Data preparation & preprocessing directory
-- models        : Wide-residual network model structure file directory
+- networks      : Wide-residual network model structure file directory
 - gen           : Generated t7 file for each dataset will be saved in this directory
 - scripts       : Directory where the run file scripts are contained